 Invoice factoring services are primarily available for B2B (business to business) companies.
 If your customers have good credit, you can sell the invoices (for which you are owed) to a factoring company.
 You’ll get immediate funding, and your customers will pay the factoring company.

-Invoice factoring has many benefits over traditional bank loans:
+Using factoring companies has many benefits over traditional bank loans:

 - It’s much easier to get approved.
 This is especially true for new businesses or businesses with bad credit.
 The factoring company mainly cares about your customers’ credit, not yours.